andresriancho/collector/README.md

   - some_other_command.py
 ```

 All script paths are relative to the configuration file location.
+The scripts are uploaded using SSH to the user's home directory and run from there.

 The version of the software to run is set via the command line:
 ```console